Material and Spiritual Culture

 A note about the book and Nouriel Roubini.
 The book is co-authored by Stephen Mihm.
 It bears the subtitle “A crash course in the future of finance”.
 At the cover, the name of Roubini is followed by the phrase “The seer who saw it coming”, taken from a review in “The New York Times”.
 In fact, Roubini was among those few, who have foreseen the disaster, having been much ahaed in spotting this event.
 This is why his opinion and his analysis weighs now so heavily.

-Posted in Addressing global crisis, Rationalism in Politics | Leave a comment
+Posted in Rationalism in Politics | Leave a comment

-to the future of European integration?
+Is Christianity relevant to European integration?

 §1.
 The impulse to include this question into the curriculum “European Integration” came from an unexpected result of Polish parliamentary elections in October 2011.
 I mean a splendid performance of the anti-clerical party that wants to cut down the influence of the Catholic Church in Poland – Janusz Polikot’s movement.
 This fact should be seriously considered to be a sign of times.
 The fact that Mr. Palikot in a few months managed to win one tenth of the electorate for his programme, appealing mainly to young people, and all that happened in the country seen as strongly catholic and conservative, gets thought-provoking, indeed.